Challanges in Testing Serverless App

 Challenge #4: Integration Testing Challenges:

 Testing solutions and platforms is vital for any production enterprise solution & development methodology.
 Compared to traditional systems’ development, the testing and tooling of serverless components can be highly challenging to manage.
 Performing integration testing is more difficult with serverless systems as they are instantiated as ephemeral, trigger-based-code.
 In integration testing, individual components are combined and tested as a group rather than individually.
 As a result, issues are exposed with the interaction between existing components in the system.
 Serverless’ transient existences and abstractions make it even more challenging.
 The vendors that have been utilizing traditional ways of integration testing need to adapt to newer challenges of integration testing involving serverless components.
 Serverless function-code may hugely benefit from the designing code that utilizes hexagonal architecture of decomposing the function code through the layers-of-responsibility.
 Integration testing of serverless code with these and several other design techniques may empower ISVs to perform integration testing (that involves serverless code) successfully.

 Serverless testing has many hidden challenges and these include the technology’s newness, renounced control, multi-tenancy & resource limits, testing challenges, startup time, and vendor lock-in among others.
 Businesses including vendors must skillfully craft their serverless apps for considering these challenges.
 This should facilitate harnessing the immense capabilities of serverless architecture while minimizing the inherent challenges of serverless offerings.
-Talk to us to know how to craft robust testing strategies for your serverless apps.
+Talk to us to know, how to craft strategies for robust testing for your serverless apps.